About

 Artist Statement

-Finding a sense of belonging and a place to call home as a dislocated immigrant has been a challenging journey for both my personal and artistic life.
+FiFinding a sense of belonging and a place to call home as a dislocated immigrant has been a challenging journey for both my personal and artistic life.
 As I continue to navigate Western society and culture, I am teaching myself to find solace in accepting my challenging life situation and embracing my identity.
 I have come to understand that home can be a concept that evolves with our life experiences; it is interchangeable, a conceivable hypothetical amenity that can never materialize and take a physical manifestation.
 It is something that we carry within ourselves, a part of our journey and heritage.

-"My immigration from Egypt to the United States has impacted my understanding of my heritage and cultural context.
-Religious, political, cultural, and racial misconceptions are perpetuated in my culture generationally.
-Seems to me, most if not all societies are exploited by excessive political propaganda, and hyperbole, whether through media or false idealistic facts embedded within the culture.
-Furthermore, this has led to xenophobia and other exploitations of foreign societal or cultural believes within societies.
-Metaphorically speaking; I would represent my heritage culture as a box, anyone who crosses the boundary of conventionality will be labeled deviant.
-Where I least expected it, I found similar misconceptions in the first world country I moved to.
-I concluded that the only difference between one culture to another is how much bigger the size of that metaphorical box is."
+My immigration has impacted my understanding of my heritage and cultural context.
+Religious, political, cultural, and racial misconceptions are perpetuated in cultures generationally.
+It seems to me that most, if not all, societies are exploited by excessive political propaganda and hyperbole, whether through the media or false idealistic facts embedded within the culture.
+Furthermore, this leads to xenophobia and other exploitations of foreign societal or cultural beliefs within societies.
+Metaphorically speaking, I would represent my heritage culture as a box; anyone who crosses the boundary of conventionality will be labeled deviant.
+Where I least expected it, I found similar misconceptions in the first-world country I immigrated to.
+I concluded that the only difference between one culture to another is how much bigger the size of that metaphorical box is.